Evasquez09/OnlineBookStore/README.md

 A full end to end website developed as a project as coursework for Web Technology course

 Uses Php for the backend server side scripting.

+Uses other web technologies like HTML, CSS & Javascript